Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 * Language Native async i/o
 * Continuation token for cross partitions queries

-## Bult processing limitations workaround
+## Bulk processing limitation workaround

 If you want to use Python SDK to perform bulk inserts to Cosmos DB, the best alternative is to use [stored procedures](https://docs.microsoft.com/azure/cosmos-db/how-to-write-stored-procedures-triggers-udfs) to write multiple items with the same partition key.